manatlan/htagui/README.md

 ## Object Button

-A simple surcharge of Tag.button(...)
+A simple surcharge of Tag.button(...), to define a css class

 ```python
 import htagui as u